How To Hold And Breastfeed Your Baby

 - You have a fever.

 - Your baby is 4 or more days old and has fewer than 6 wet diapers each day.

-- Your baby is 6 or more days old and has fewer than 3 bowel movements each day.
+- Your baby is 6 or more days old and has fewer than 3 to 4 bowel movements each day.

 - You feel you are not making enough breast milk for your baby.

 - One or both of your breasts is red, swollen or hard, painful, and feels warm or hot.